A-Trash-Coder/pyweathercli/README.md

 ### Obtaining an OWM API Key

 To obtain an OWM API Key, visit the link [here](https://openweathermap.org/).
 Click the login button.
 Then enter your credentials or sign up.
 You will be greeted with a landing page.
 On the middle navigation bar, click API Keys, and a `default` API Key will be shown.
 You can copy that or make one of your own.
-Once you obtain your API Key, set it using the `--apikey` flag during your first use.
+Once you obtain your API Key, set it using the `--api_key` flag during your first use.
 Example:

-> $ weather --location "Los Angeles" --apikey "API KEY HERE"
+> $ weather --location "Los Angeles" --api_key "API KEY HERE"

 ### Use